 Myth: A solid plan solves all problems

 Do not hesitate to get in touch with the best outsourcing companies money can buy to conduct CRM and damage control.
-It would be a rather wise investment for the long-term.
-You just have to make sure to go through a list of outsourcing companies before choosing the one that’s perfect for your brand.
+It would be a rather wise investment for the long term.
+You have to make sure to go through a list of outsourcing companies before choosing the one that’s perfect for your brand.

-Myth: I just need to delete bad online reviews
+Myth: I need to delete bad online reviews

 For better or worse, once published, online reviews are permanent.
 The confusion about this has been stirred due to the proliferation of services that offer aid in doing away with bad reviews.
-This is fishy business, to say the least.
+This is a fishy business, to say the least.
 Valid reviews, in the vast majority of cases, cannot be deleted because they serve as trustworthy signals for people.
 The only way to revoke a review is to prove it is fake, full of false claims, or written by your competition.
 Presented with such a looming shadow of doubt, the review platform should be compelled to take another look.

 Myth: Reputation and customer service are separate

 Without impeccable customer service, you cannot keep the avalanche of negative comments and reviews at bay.
 Likewise, you forgo the possibility of people altering their reviews.
-Brands like Zappos are well-aware of this and they work wonders with their integrated digital strategies.
+Brands like Zappos are well aware of this and work wonders with their integrated digital strategies.

 Myth: Reputation management is a resource-intensive hassle

 Yes, pinpointing poor feedback and then responding manually to each customer would consume a ton of time.
 However, as technology advances by leaps and bounds, we have ever more sophisticated tools at our disposal.